Reviewing and approving Pull Requests

-- Code that does not comply with current PrestaShop architecture, unless for good reasons (example: some View logic inside the Model layer).
+- Code that does not comply with current PrestaShop architecture, unless for good reasons (example: view logic inside the model layer).

 - Code that is very hard to read and consequently less maintainable.

-- Code that ignores one standard PrestaShop usecase (example: logic that only makes sense for EU rules or USA rules).
+- Code that is missing standard features or that is not generic enough (example: logic that only makes sense for a specific country or region).

-- Code that ignores part of PrestaShop user audience (example: CSS that is not RTL-compliant).
+- Code that is missing a key need of PrestaShop’s users (example: CSS that is not RTL-compliant).